barseghyanartur/ska/docs/index.rst

 >>> import requests
 >>> requests.get(signed_url)

-If we somehow want to use POST method, we would then want to get a dictionary back, in order to append it to the POST data later.
-We would then do as follows.
+If you want to use POST method instead, you would likely want to get a dictionary back, in order to append it to the POST data later.

 Required imports.